vot/docs/MacOSTips.md

 killall SystemUIServer
 ```

-The above commands will create Screenshots directory on your Desktop and start saving them there.
+The above commands will create Screenshots directory on your Desktop and set it as a target location for new screenshots.

 <br /><br />